Skip to content

 A typical exchange looks like this:

-1. The client starts the server and requests its capabilities.
+1. The client launches python -m molmcp and requests its capabilities.

 3. The agent calls those tools to inspect MolPy before writing code.

-stdio is the default transport and works in most local setups. streamable-http and sse expose the same protocol over HTTP for clients that cannot launch subprocesses.
+stdio is the default transport. streamable-http and sse expose the same protocol over HTTP, used by clients that cannot launch subprocesses.

 For example, an agent asked to build a polymer workflow may inspect MolPy like this: